sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-multiuser/cp-sdk-android-wizard-app-multiuser.md

     The **`getUserInfoByIdAsync`** function is mainly used by the Java code.
 Notice that this function can only be called after the onboarding or restore flow.

-2. After onboarding, the setting for multi-user mode enablement is saved into the local database.
+2. After onboarding, the setting for multi-user mode enablement is saved in the local database.
 To get this setting, the **`UserSecureStoreDelegate`** class exposes the following API:

     **`suspend fun getRuntimeMultipleUserMode(): Boolean?`**